drduh/macOS-Security-and-Privacy-Guide/README.md

 Also, check out [Tor Messenger](https://blog.torproject.org/blog/tor-messenger-beta-chat-over-tor-easily), although it is still in beta.

-If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf]
+If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf].

 ## Tor
 Tor is an anonymizing proxy which can be used for browsing the web.